Blog>

 Thanks for subscribing!

-Research has shown a strong connection between academic performance and nutrition.
-For example, a study by Li and O'Connell (2012) discovered that fifth-grade students who consumed more fast food performed worse on math and reading tests compared to their peers with healthier diets.
-This suggests a direct correlation between poor nutritional choices and lower academic achievement.
+For instance, a study back in 2012 by Li and O'Connell found that fifth graders who ate more fast food didn't perform as well on their math and reading tests compared to kids with healthier diets.
+That points to a link between less healthy food choices and academic struggles.

 Important Nutrients for Students